 - Recognize the value of the student conduct process as an educational opportunity; and

 - Identify ways to address their behavior so it does not negatively impact their educational goals or the community in the future.

 Section 3: Application of the Code of Conduct

 Students are provided a copy of the Student Code of Conduct annually in the form of a link on the College website.
-Hard copies are available upon request from the Office of the Vice President of Student Affairs.
+Hard copies are available upon request from the Office of the Vice President for Student Services and Enrollment Management.
 A link to the Code will also be included in all communications with any students involved in the conduct process, regardless of their role in the situation.
 Students are responsible for reading and following the policy.